 1. The program has been re-titled to Aircraft Maintenance Technician (AMT) as of September 2019.

-2. The AMT program will be a 4-semester, 2-year program or approximately 20 months.
-The first 3 semesters (55 weeks) of training take place at Okanagan College Aerospace Campus in Vernon, BC.
-The final semester (18 weeks) takes place at Northern Lights College in Dawson Creek.
+2. The AMT program is a 1820 hour program delivered as a 4-semester (19 weeks each), 2-year diploma program with breaks during winter and summer.
+The first 3 semesters of training take place at Okanagan College Aerospace Campus in Vernon, BC.
+The final semester takes place at Northern Lights College in Dawson Creek.
 The diploma is conferred by Northern Lights College.

-Note: Current admission requirements will remain unchanged for the September 2019 intake and will be revised for the February 2020 intake.
+Note: Admission requirements have been revised for the February 2020 intake.
 Please refer to the Program Outline for the revised admission requirements.

 The curriculum will continue to follow Transport Canada's guidelines and accreditation.
 Upon successful completion of the program, Transport Canada will grant graduates 18 months of experience credit toward the 48-month experience requirements for an Aircraft Maintenance Engineer license.